FAQ

 • You will need to make your application on the ON Grip platform

-Innovation Grants
+FAQs for Innovation Grants

-The Innovation Grants aim to provide support to youth organizations that seek to innovate in their own context in response to a global challenge!
+The Innovation Grants aim to provide support to youth organisations that seek to innovate in their own context in response to a global challenge!
 The grant supports youth led organisations innovative solutions and thereby increases opportunities for youth to take the lead and create positive change at scale.
 The grant provides organisations with an opportunity to work with other youth to share their solutions to peers and decision-makers at the continental and inter-continental level.

 This grant will also allow you to meet grantees from the three other grant types at the Annual Link & Learn events and through the Power2Voices online platform (accessible beyond the grant period)!